isabella232/dde-handsonlab/labsetup/README.md

 The library configuration file is located at:

-   * `/home/<user>/.docker/application-template/preferences.yaml`
+   * `/Users/<user>/.docker/application-template/preferences.yaml`
    * `C:\Users\<user>\.docker\application-template\preferences.yaml`

-   This file should look like:
+   You need to add a new repository, which is shown below as the `custom-services` repository.
+The file should look like this when you're done:

    ```yaml
    apiVersion: v1alpha1